hieuvan/angular-seed/README.md

     $ npm install
     $ node_modules/.bin/bower install

-Note: If `bower` asks for suitable version for angular, select the one associated with `Acer angular seed`.
+Note: If `bower` asks for suitable version for angular, select the one associated with `Angular requirejs seed`.

 The above will set up all the dependencies required for the application to run.

 ### Development